topologicalhurt/Thesis/README.md

 LLAC started as a research project for low-latency user defined audio cores.
 It targets the AMD [Xilinx](https://github.com/xilinx) platform, specifically the [PYNQ](https://github.com/Xilinx/PYNQ) platform.
 The project has the following goals:

-1. **Allow for highly parallel** FX, synthesis, mixing, filtering etc... possibilities that exploit superior multi-channel proccessing capabilities offered by FPGA's
+1. **Allow for highly parallel** FX, synthesis, mixing, filtering etc... possibilities that exploit superior multi-channel processing capabilities offered by FPGA's
 2. **Minimise latency** as much as possible
 3. **Replicate modern audio synthesis hardware as much as possible** (specifically, in regard to the fact that both latency & the simulated behaviour of circuits should be as close to their hardware siblings as possible, just in the form of a low-level RTL system rather than an ASIC)
 4. **Allow for extensible IO options**